avanishyadav911/ChatApp/README.md

 - Responsive UI built with **React** and **Tailwind CSS**
 - Secure communication (Password hashing with **bcrypt**)
 - Error handling and notifications using **React Toast**
+- **Real-time push notifications** for new messages on mobile devices

 ## Tech Stack